 The newest, latest, greatest version of Product X is available today.
 It’s only X dollars and it does all the cool things you wish it could do.
 Act now and Product X will change your life.

-We know we don’t need Product X to live a good life (even if we really, really want it).
+We know we don’t need Product X to live a good life (even though we really, really want it).
 We know we don’t have to buy the new iPhone when our old phone works just fine.
 We know we don’t need a new car just because the old one isn’t as shiny, just as we know we don’t need the latest version of software, iPad, television, laptop, or gadget to make us happy.

-Advertisers spend millions of dollars to create a sense of urgency to make us drool over their products, but we can refuse to play that game.
+Advertisers spend millions to create a sense of urgency to make us drool over their products, but we can refuse to play that game.
 We can turn down the noise.
 We can focus on what we have instead of what we don’t have.
 We already have everything we need.

 Go without.
 This option is almost taboo in our culture.
 It seems radical to many people: Why would I go without when I could just buy a new one?
-Often this option is the best option, though.
-When we go without, it forces us to question our stuff, it forces us to discover whether or not we need it—and sometimes we discover life without it is actually better than before.
+Often this option is the best option, though: when we go without, it forces us to question our stuff—it forces us to discover whether or not we need it—and sometimes we discover life without it is actually better than before.